-Lung cancer cells.
+Lung cancer cells under a microscope.
 Credit: LRI EM Unit

 This entry is part 20 of 23 in the series Science Surgery

 Our Science Surgery series answers your cancer science questions.

 Sara asked: ‘Why do some cancers metastasise but others don’t, even if they’re present in the body for many years?’

 “We have so many unanswered questions about how and why cancer spreads around the body,” says Dr Seth Coffelt, an expert in the immune system and cancer spread (metastasis) at the Cancer Research UK Beatson Institute in Glasgow.
 “But one thing we do know is that not all cancers seem to metastasise, and some do it faster than others.”

 These differences are especially apparent in skin cancer.
 On the one hand you have a type of non-melanoma skin cancer called basal cell skin cancer.
 This is the most common form of skin cancer, but it hardly ever spreads.
 On the other hand, a rarer form of skin cancer called melanoma often spreads, unless it can be treated in time.